miyako/4d-plugin-address-book/README.md

 Access "contacts" via the [Address Book API](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/AddressBook/AddressBook.html).

+To use on v16 or v17, move manifest.json to contents.

 **Important Note**: ``AB Is access denied`` has been renamed as ``AB Request permisson``.
 You must call this once before you use other commands.

 You must codesign your app with the following entitlements: